Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Experiments

-\paragraph{Dataset.} All experiments are conducted on \textbf{SpokeBench}, the gold benchmark introduced in Sec .~\ref{sec:spoken}, which is derived from the Miami Corpus \citep{deuchar2014building}, a widely used English-Spanish CSW research dataset.
-We evaluate systems on a curated subset of 126 sentences, selected to balance spoken-language phenomena and structural complexity.
-Gold Universal Dependency annotations are used for evaluation across all systems to ensure control and directly comparable results.
+All experiments are conducted on \textbf{SpokeBench}, the benchmark introduced in Section~\ref{sec:spoken}.
+We evaluate systems on a curated subset of 160 sentences selected to balance conversational phenomena and structural complexity.
+Gold Universal Dependency annotations are used across all experiments to ensure controlled and directly comparable evaluation.

-\paragraph{Parsers.} We compare three classes of parsing systems. \textit{First}, we evaluate traditional dependency parsers based on Stanza, including models trained on English-only data, Spanish-only data, multilingual data, and a bilingual Stanza-based parser trained on a mixture of English and Spanish sentences for baselines. \textit{Second}, we include BiLingua, an LLM-based Spanish-English parsing pipeline \citet{kellert2025parsing}.
-It uses LLMs for UD annotation of code-switches, but remains a largely monolithic pipeline. \textit{Finally}, we evaluate the proposed \textbf{DECAP} framework, which decouples spoken-phenomena handling, language-specific resolution, core UD structure assignment, and global verification into specialized agents.
-In all experiments, DECAP agents are instantiated using GPT-4.1 (version 2025-04-14) with deterministic decoding (temperature = 0), and no system is fine-tuned on \textbf{SpokeBench} or Miami data.